Investigators & Staff

 Susanne Tanski, MD, MPH, FAAP

 Dr. Tanski is the PI of the Messaging project for the AAP Richmond Center.
-Dr. Tanski is an Assistant Professor of Pediatrics at Geisel School of Medicine at Dartmouth and a practicing pediatrician at the Children's Hospital at Dartmouth of Dartmouth-Hitchcock Medical Center.
+Dr. Tanski is an Associate Professor of Pediatrics at Geisel School of Medicine at Dartmouth and a practicing pediatrician at the Children's Hospital at Dartmouth of Dartmouth-Hitchcock Medical Center.
 Working within the Cancer Risk Behaviors Group at the Norris Cotton Cancer Center at Dartmouth, her current research endeavors focus on visual media influences on adolescent smoking and drinking, and communication between pediatric clinicians and parents regarding SHS exposure of children.
 Dr. Tanski currently chairs the AAP Tobacco Consortium, a national group of researchers who take a family-centered approach to tobacco control issues that affect children.
 Previously, she has been involved in a number of epidemiologic studies examining parents' patterns of smoking and cessation attempts, parents' rules against smoking in homes and vehicles, and parents' attitudes towards pediatric practitioners' advice and assistance with quit attempts.

 Karen Wilson, MD, MPH, FAAP